5 Science-Backed Benefits of Yoga that Go Beyond the Mat

 5. It improves self-image.
 It makes sense that doing yoga would make you feel better about your body.
 After all, you’re toning up and practicing healthy self-care.
 But the body image benefits of yoga don’t come only from strengthening muscles and tightening the core.
 According to Harvard Medical School, people who practice on a regular basis experience more satisfaction and less critical attitudes toward their bodies.
 They also report feeling more in tune with their physical selves, indicating that the mindful awareness employed during yoga has staying power beyond the studio.
 Practicing in a safe space with others of all ability levels likely compounds this sense of personal acceptance.

-What motivates you to get on the mat?
+Which of these benefits of yoga motivates you the most to get on the mat?
 Let us know on Twitter @BritandCo!